Can You Receive Workers' Comp for Stress or Anxiety?

 If your company has specific rules about the way claims are reported, including to whom they are made, whether they need to be in writing, or whether there is a time limit for filing them (i.e., they must be filed within 60 days from the date of the event causing the injury), make sure that you follow those rules so that your rights will be protected.

 It may also be helpful to talk with trusted co-workers and to have them make notes about events they personally observe, in case you need witnesses.
 Finally, keep a journal.
 Write down dates and events, who was present, what was said, and how you handled it.
 Be as specific as you can.
-The more detail you include, the more helpful if will be later if you decide to pursue a legal remedy.
+The more detail you include, the more helpful if will be later if you decide to take legal action.

 How It Works